BatchLabs/Batch-Flutter-Plugin/README.md

 You may also find this guide useful to review after integration to make sure you're ready to go live: [How can I test the integration on iOS?](https://help.batch.com/en/articles/2669866-how-can-i-test-the-integration-on-ios) / [How can I test the integration on Android?](https://help.batch.com/en/articles/2672749-how-can-i-test-the-integration-on-android)

 # Releases
-The plugin will eventually be available on pub.dev.
+The plugin is available on pub.dev.

 # Building
 Build instructions are detailed in [BUILDING.md](https://github.com/BatchLabs/Batch-Flutter-Plugin/blob/master/BUILDING.md).

 # Contributing